Wologman/Mental_Health/README.md

 # Mental_Health

-I had a really rough time while I was transitioning to self-employed remote work.
-It was by far the worst year of my life, due mainly to some external factors.
-I found myself in an epic battle with anxiety and depression.
-I took 4 months off work recover my health and make sure it never happens again.
+I had a really awful time while I was transitioning to self-employed remote work.
+It was by far the worst year of my life, due mainly to some external factors but working alone compounded everything.
+I found myself in an epic battle with anxiety and depression, and flying down to Christchurch just to be around my old workmates.
+I took 4 months completely off paid work recover my health and make sure it never happens again.
+At the time of writing, I'm still going to a therapist once a week.

 Eventually I found it better to write up my own notes than keep distracting myself by searching the internet looking for answers.